and-kal/second-brain/content/tech/Haskell.md

 The main installer for Haskell is _GHCUp_.

 Haskell funtions, types and typeclasses can be grouped into modules and a Haskell function can be thought of as a collection of modules. `Prelude` is the standard Haskell module that is always imported by default.

+In order to search Haskell libraries by function names, or type signatures there is an API called [Hoogle](https://hoogle.haskell.org/).

 ## Sources